-Our Learning and Participation Programme works with learners from 0 to ninety-nine years old.
+Our Learning and Participation Programme works with learners from 0 to 99 years old.
 We believe that everybody is an artist.

 Our goal is to ensure that every learner who interacts with the gallery, either online or in person, feels the gallery belongs to them.
 We strive to be an open and inclusive environment and to work hard to develop learners as confident, imaginative individuals.

 Our workshops for students focus on one art-based skill which is explored through the lens of one of our popular learning themes.

 All the skills and themes support national curriculum study at Key Stages 2 and 3 and can be used to augment classroom work on art and literacy.

 We also run a CPD Programme for teachers and teaching assistants, to help them to feel empowered and upskilled when using artworks as a resource in both the gallery and the classroom.

 Our training sessions focus on creating school-wide schemes of work for Art and Design and the ‘teaching backwards’ pedagogy.

 For more information on booking student workshops, go to ‘Your School Visit’ or check the Events page for CPD sessions.

 Pearls of the Sea

 Pearls of the Sea is Hastings Contemporary’s flagship Learning Project.
 The project is designed to: